1k1ry0/GettingAndCleaningData/CodeBook.md

 <li>tBodyGyroMean</li>
 <li>tBodyGyroJerkMean</li>
 <h2>Transformation</h2>
-1. Names of columns stored in feature.txt file has been simplified by eliminating "()" and "-" symbols.
+1. Names of columns stored in <strong>feature.txt</strong> file has been simplified by eliminating "()" and "-" symbols.
-2. "Test" data frame has been created be combining data from:
+2. <strong>"Test"</strong> data frame has been created be combining data from:
 <ul>
 <li>'train/X_train.txt': Training set.</li>
 <li>'train/y_train.txt': Training labels.</li>
 <li>'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.</li>
 </ul>
-3. Corresponding data frame has been created for "Train" sample, by combining data from:
+3. Corresponding data frame has been created for <strong>"Train"</strong> sample, by combining data from:
 <ul>
 <li>'test/X_test.txt': Test set.</li>
 <li>'test/y_test.txt': Test labels.</li>
 <li>'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.</li>
 </ul>
-4. Both "Train" and "Test" samples have been merged together to create one frame named "TestTrain".
+4. Both "Train" and "Test" samples have been merged together to create one frame named <strong>"TestTrain"</strong>.
-5. Activity lables has been acquired from "activity_labels.txt", and assigned to appropriate activity in "TestTrain" set.
+5. Activity lables has been acquired from <strong>"activity_labels.txt"</strong>, and assigned to appropriate activity in "TestTrain" set.
-6. Finally, independent tidy data set with the average of each variable for each activity and each subject has been created and saved as TidyData.txt.
+6. Finally, independent tidy data set with the average of each variable for each activity and each subject has been created and saved as <strong>TidyData.txt</strong>.

-R code performing above mentioned steps can be found in run_analysis.R file.
+R code performing above mentioned steps can be found in <strong>run_analysis.R</strong> file.
 <h2>How to use run_analysis.R</h2>
-1. Download Human Activity Recognition Using Smartphones Data Set (you can find it here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+1. Download <strong>Human Activity Recognition Using Smartphones Data Set</strong> (you can find it here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 2. Unpack it to your working directory.
 3. Run the code.